-As represented previously, the UK market remains the largest market, accounting for 83% (2019: 80%) of the Mechanical Breakdown Insurance GWP.
+As represented previously, the UK market remains the largest market, accounting for 84% (2020: 83%) of the Mechanical Breakdown Insurance GWP.

-MICL seeks to adopt strong risk appetites and underwriting disciplines in the lines of business that it participates in and employs experienced and professional underwriters that have a good track record of underwriting profitably throughout the insurance cycle.
+MICL seeks to adopt strong risk appetites and underwriting disciplines in the lines of business that it participates in and employs experienced and professional underwriters that have a good track record of achieving target loss ratios over many years.

 The primary objectives for the investment portfolio are capital preservation and maintenance of liquidity.
-2020 was an extremely volatile year, but the portfolio rebounded after the stress created in the first quarter of 2020 by the pandemic.
+2021 was a volatile year, as the pandemic continued through the period.
 The Company continued to retain a conservative investment portfolio with a short duration and high credit quality which minimised the effects of this market volatility.
-In addition, the size of the portfolio was reduced during the year as a result of the payment of the interim dividend of £25.0m paid in June 2020.
+In addition, the size of the portfolio was reduced during the year as a result of the payment of the two interim dividends of £15.0m each paid in June and December 2021.

-Interest income, excluding realised and unrealised gains and losses, was £3.6m for the year, a reduction of £0.9m.
-Total investment return, including net interest income, net realised gains and losses, net change in unrealised gains and losses and investment expenses, was £4.0m which compared to £7.3m in 2019.
-The 2019 investment return benefited from a reversal of unrealised losses experienced in 2018 resulting from the increase in yield seen in 2019.
+Interest income, excluding realised and unrealised gains and losses, was £3.4m for the year, a reduction of £0.2m.
+Total investment return, including net interest income, net realised gains and losses, net change in unrealised gains and losses and investment expenses, was a loss of £1.7m which compared to income of £4.0m in 2020.
+The 2021 investment loss resulted from unrealised losses as markets continued to be impacted by the COVID-19 pandemic combined with uncertainty over inflation rate increases.